FUE hair transplant in Miami

 - The process can be slow and requiring the surgeon a lot of effort

 - Patients who wish to transplant a lot of grafts may require further sessions

 - It is more costly than traditional procedures

 - There are only a few surgeons who master the FUE technique

 FUE hair transplant cost

 Every FUE hair transplant clinic determines their fees.
 The cost is based on a variety of factors, including the quality of work and surgeon’s experience.
 Surgeons that master this technique typically obtain 500-1000 grafts in a session with an average cost of $5-11 per hair follicle graft.
-The FUE hair transplant cost per graft at Care4Hair is currently $3.50 per graft.
+The FUE hair transplant cost per graft at Care4Hair range between $2.00 to $3.50.
 However, the price for this procedure can vary significantly from patient to patient.